Acquiring an image part 2

 If you want further information on iterative reconstruction and backprojection a good website is: http://www.dspguide.com/ch25/5.htm

-- Image is made up of pixels of varying grey, the shade of which is determined the "Hounsfield Unit" (also called "CT number") which is measured on a look-up-table to give the greyscale.
+- Image is made up of pixels of varying grey, the shade of which is assigned a "Hounsfield Unit" (also called "CT number") which is compared to a look-up-table to give the greyscale.

 - The x-ray beam and detectors rotate around the subject sampling rows at different angles.
 Each row is coded as a single summed attenuation value.

-- The attenuation values are then processed to give the image mainly via two techniques
+- The attenuation values are then processed to produce the image mainly via two techniques

 - Backprojection: The summed attenuation values are averaged out over the row.
 With several projections it comes closer to actual image.
 There are some weaknesses: